 In South Eastern Ontario, history is hands-on.
 Immerse yourself in heritage experiences that will transport you to times past and see you firing cannons, serving high tea, dipping into an inkwell and even dressing up as a villager or soldier.
 The past comes to life here – be a part of it!

 Heritage experiences await at Upper Canada Village.
-A window to the past, this entire community in the Cornwall and the Counties region is set in the 1860s and is something to marvel over.
-Learn from costumed interpreters and see how life was lived in in Canada more than 150 years ago at one of the largest living-history sites in Canada.
+A window to the past, this entire community in the Cornwall and SDG Counties region is set in the 1860s and is something to marvel over.
+Learn from costumed interpreters and see how life was lived iin Canada more than 150 years ago at one of the largest living-history sites in Canada.

 Kingston’s tours go down in history as being informative and intriguing at the same time.
-Between the residence of the Canada’s first prime minister at Bellevue House, to the awe-inspiring Kingston Pen tours, to the legendary Fort Henry, Kingston is aged to perfection – and ready to showcase its past.
+From the residence of Canada’s first prime minister at Bellevue House National Historic Site to the awe-inspiring Kingston Pen tours, to the legendary Fort Henry, Kingston is aged to perfection – and ready to showcase its past.

 Discover the lavish Glanmore National Historic Site in Belleville in the Bay of Quinte region, built in the 1882 for a wealthy banker.
 Take a tour to see grand furnishings, hand-painted ceilings, and ornate woodwork and learn about this prominent family and this enduring example of unique architecture.

-Witness the 200-year-old millstones grind locally-grown heritage wheat into flour at The Old Stone Mill National Historic Site in Delta along the Rideau Heritage Route!
+Witness the 200-year-old millstones grind locally-grown heritage wheat into flour at The Old Stone Mill National Historic Site in Delta.
 A free tour here reveals milling technology and 1800s industrial heritage dating back to 1810 with interpretive displays, a working waterwheel and much more.

-Fort Wellington provides an interactive glimpse into military life in the mid-1800s, when the Royal Canadian Rifle Regiment (RCRR) was stationed along the St. Lawrence River.
-Fire a cannon, dress up as a solider and learn about the families that lived here, too!
+Fort Wellington National Historic Site provides an interactive glimpse into military life in the mid-1800s when the Royal Canadian Rifle Regiment (RCRR) was stationed along the St. Lawrence River.
+Fire a cannon, dress up as a soldier and learn about the families that lived here, too!